Trapigtrogen/pathfinding/README.md

 ## Window

+### I don't have Windows so I cannot test for it

 * Build Windows version of Drawpp and replace external/Drawpp: https://gitlab.com/Trapigtrogen/graphics-library
 * Prebuilt library exists but is out-of-date: https://gitlab.com/Trapigtrogen/graphics-library/-/releases/v1.0.0
-* Cmake steps for Windows.
-It works if it works idk.
+* Same Cmake steps for Windows.
+It works if it works idk
-* Or use virtual machine or WSL
+* Use Linux on live boot, virtual machine or WSL